TIP-Global-Health/eheza-documentation/content/developer_docs/upgrade-offline-sync.md

 {{< notification message="You will need an admin (not nurse) password to the backend to perform this step.
 All admin users and passwords were kept from the previous app version." type="alert" >}}

-To pair a device with the backend, you need to create the "Device" on the backend at [https://eheza.global](https://eheza.global).
+To pair a device with the backend, you need to create the "Device" on the backend.
 In the backend menu, go to Content -> Add Content -> Device, and you'll see something like this:

 {{< media image_path="uploads/create-device.png" class="half" >}}